The Death of the Draftsman

 This is really 3D drafting.
 It serves the exact same purpose of the process we did in the past.
 We have the same design challenges, nothing has changed.
 We still have to put screws in holes and make sure they will fit.
 Nothing has changed except a degreed engineer is now doing it.
 They will now design non-critical products not using any of their analysis skills.
 They will be low end designers, known in the past as the "draftsman".
 Sadly, they will not know any better.
 But the engineering management path, that many young engineers dream of, has just become much more narrow.

 The engineers I have talked to seem to be happy to do the simple grunt work of form, fit and function design that was left to the draftsman in the past.
 But this type of design is not taught in college.
 I wonder if there will be a smooth process of learning this on the job as it was done in the past with the draftsman.
 I am not even sure that CAD is taught in college yet today.
-It will in the future as soon as the type of CAD system becomes irreverent.
+It will be in the future as soon as the type of CAD system becomes irrelevant.

 Many have tried to keep the draftsman in the loop.
 By